 - Do you know someone who sends an RR request with every email they send?
 Tell them to stop it.

 What if you are like me and don’t want to deal with RRs going out when you open an email?
-In the email programs I’ve used you will get asked about acknowledging a return receipt request.
-This provides the opportunity to decline that request.
+In the email programs I’ve used, you will get asked about acknowledging a return receipt request.
+The recipient then has the opportunity to decline that request.

 Investigate your email software help section to find out the settings available to you.